-Well I have to say, we had a very peaceful night on the Camperstop very close to the Roman wall at Lugo.
+Well I have to say, we had a very peaceful night on the Camperstop very close to the Roman Wall at Lugo.
 The greatest moment of all was when we enjoyed a lovely hot shower each as we were so close to a dump station with all facilities that we could afford to be frivolous.
-I have to say that my madcap idea of putting those stainless steel balls of wire normally placed in kettles to avoid the build up of limescale, but in our case placed in the shower tray drain outlets are working magnificently.
+I have to say that my madcap idea of putting those stainless steel balls of wire normally placed in kettles to avoid the build up of limescale, in the shower tray drain outlets are working magnificently.
 Nothing seems to get past them, so I am confident that we shouldn't now get blockages of hair especially, in the waste pipe on its way to the grey water tank.

 So a bit about Lugo then:

 Lugo is the only city in the world to be surrounded by completely intact Roman walls, which reach a height of 10 to 15 metres (33 to 49 feet) along a 2,117-metre (6,946 ft) circuit ringed with 71 towers.
 The walk along the top is continuous round the circuit, and features ten gates.
 These 3rd century walls are protected by UNESCO as a World Heritage Site.
 The bridge over the river Minho is essentially of Roman date, though many repairs over the centuries have effaced its Roman character.
 The city is along the Camino Primitvo path of the Camino de Santiago.